dotnet/docfx/docs/designs/loc.md

   - Overwrite the configurations you want or use source configuration by default
   - Focus the Loc publishing configuration controlling, like bilingual or contribution.
   - Source configuration changing will be immediately applied to Loc, no more manually sync.
-  - No more repo level configs, all configurations are branch level configuration.
-  - One configuration dashboard to support maintain all configurations.